What You Should Know About Plea Bargains

 In order to reach an agreement, the prosecution is forced to offer a lighter sentence or a lesser charge than they might otherwise receive.
 For a defendant, it makes sense to try and get the lightest sentence possible, but in many cases a reduction in charges may be even more enticing than the lighter sentence.
 A felony conviction can carry long-lasting effects beyond just the immediate sentence.
 The right to vote, the right to own a firearm, and even the ability to be employed at certain jobs can be cut off by a felony conviction.
 By accepting a plea bargain to a lesser charge, the defendant avoids those consequences and can more easily get on with his or her life.

 Accepting a plea bargain may not always be in your best interest, but in most cases, it will result in a better outcome than going to trial.
-Your Houston criminal defense lawyer will advise you on the best course of action, and with this information in hand, you will make a better decision on whether or not to accept the plea bargain.
+Your Houston criminal lawyer will advise you on the best course of action, and with this information in hand, you will make a better decision on whether or not to accept the plea bargain.